rail-berkeley/serl/README.md

 > Example is located in `examples/async_cable_routing_drq`

-> Env and default config is located in `franka_env/envs/cable_env/`
+> Env and default config are located in `serl_robot_infra/franka_env/envs/cable_env/`

-In this cable routing task, we provided an example of a reward classfier.
-This replaced hardcoded reward classifier which depends on known `TARGET_POSE` defined in the `config.py`.
-The reward classifier is an image-based classifier (pretrained resnet), which is trained to classify whether the cable is routed successfully or not.
+In this cable routing task, we provided an example of a reward classifier.
+This replaced the hardcoded reward classifier which depends on the known `TARGET_POSE` defined in the `config.py`.
+The reward classifier is an image-based classifier (pretrained ResNet), which is trained to classify whether the cable is routed successfully or not.
 The reward classifier is trained with demo trajectories of successful and failed samples.

 ```bash
 # NOTE: custom paths are used in this script
 python train_reward_classifier.py
 ```

 The reward classifier is used as a gym wrapper `franka_env.envs.wrapper.BinaryRewardClassifier`.
-The wrapper classifies the current observation and return a reward of 1 if the observation is classified as successful, and 0 otherwise.
+The wrapper classifies the current observation and returns a reward of 1 if the observation is classified as successful, and 0 otherwise.

-The reward classifier is then used in the BC policy and DRQ policy for the actor node, path is provided as `--reward_classifier_ckpt_path` argument in `run_bc.sh` and `run_actor.sh`
+The reward classifier is then used in the BC policy and DRQ policy for the actor node, the path is provided as `--reward_classifier_ckpt_path` argument in `run_bc.sh` and `run_actor.sh`

-### 4. Bin Relocation 🗑️
+### 4. Object Relocation 🗑️

 > Example is located in `examples/async_bin_relocation_fwbw_drq`

-> Env and default config is located in `franka_env/envs/bin_env/`
+> Env and default config are located in `serl_robot_infra/franka_env/envs/bin_env/`

-This bin relocation example demonstrates the usage of a forward and backward policies.
-This is helpful for RL tasks, which requires the robot to "reset".
+This bin relocation example demonstrates the usage of forward and backward policies.
+This is helpful for RL tasks, which require the robot to "reset".
 In this case, the robot is moving an object from one bin to another.
-The forward policy is used to move the object from left bin to right bin, and the backward policy is used to move the object from right bin to left bin.
+The forward policy is used to move the object from the right bin to the left bin, and the backward policy is used to move the object from the left bin to the right bin.

 1. Record demo trajectories

-Multiple utility scripts has been provided to record demo trajectories. (e.g. `record_demo.py`: for rlpd, `record_transitions.py`: for reward classifier, `reward_bc_demos.py`: for bc policy).
-Note that both forward and backward trajectories requires different demo trajectories.
+Multiple utility scripts have been provided to record demo trajectories. (e.g. `record_demo.py`: for RLPD, `record_transitions.py`: for reward classifier, `reward_bc_demos.py`: for bc policy).
+Note that both forward and backward trajectories require different demo trajectories.

 2. Reward Classifier